 Since you’ll be passing by, the Needles Overlook on the way to Valley of the Gods is vast and gorgeous.
-It’s an easy, drive-up viewpoint that will take about an hour to two roundtrip.
-I would only do this if you have the time to and wouldn’t have to cut something else that’s important to you.
-However if you have a few more days than I did and can take it easier, stop by here (this was taken on a later trip).
+It’s an easy drive-up viewpoint that will take about an hour roundtrip.
+I would only do this if you have the time to and wouldn’t have to cut something else that’s important to you, since there are a lot of epic views on this trip!

-The Valley of the Gods was an impromptu stop for me when I saw it off the side of the highway and decided to take a little detour.
-I’m glad that I did, because this sparsely-visited valley had such neat rock formations, in layers of color and looking like they were reaching up towards the sky.
+The Valley of the Gods was an impromptu discovery for me when I saw it off the side of the road and elected to check it out.
+I’m glad that I did, because this sparsely-visited valley has RED rock formations, in layers of color reaching up towards the sky.

 Take the Valley of the Gods road offshoot and connect with the 261 to come back to the 163.

-This national monument is a reasonably big detour if you’re short on time.
+This national monument is a reasonably big detour if you’re short on time (check if it’s open first).
 However if you can spare an extra afternoon, I’d suggest taking a look because you won’t see as many people as you will in the other spots on this list, and it has some ancient cave drawings you can take a short hike to as well as several beautiful overlooks like this one, Spider Rock.

 - Camp: There’s a BLM spot outside of Paige.
 Just be careful not to go into the deep sand, as I saw two cars get towed out of there!

-I wondered if Horseshoe Bend truly could look as amazing in person as it does in photos, but it does, it really does!
+I wondered if Horseshoe Bend could look as amazing in person as it does in photos – but it does!

-It’s also a super easy and quick walk from the parking lot.
+It’s a quick walk from the parking lot to the overlook.
 I did it in flip flops.

-Be sure to get there about an hour early if you want to stake out a good spot for the sunset.
+Be sure to get there early if you want to stake out a good spot for the sunset.
 There are plenty of boulders on the cliff edge that you can perch on until the sun sets, and I can’t think of many better places to hang out, either!

-Chances are good you’ve seen those trippy photos of the Upper and Lower Antelope Canyon on social media and are dying to see them yourself.
-Like Horseshoe Bend, the Antelope Canyon truly is gorgeous to see in person.
+Like Horseshoe Bend, the Antelope Canyon is worth it to see in person.
 Those swirling red rocks are so unique.

 They are also popular.
 I still can’t decide if I loved or loathed the experience because it’s so crowded in there!
-You’ll have a hard time if you’re claustrophobic, which I am, but only mildly.
+You’ll have a hard time if you’re claustrophobic, which I am!